 The Medical Review Officer Certification Council (MROCC) is a 501(c) non-profit corporation offering Medical Review Officer certification to physicians (M.D., D.O. or equivalent) who have had appropriate and specific training in the duties and the responsibilities of the professional MRO.
 In addition, for well-qualified non-physician Team Members, MROCC offers certification to validate their many and varied administrative duties associated with the drug testing evaluation process.

-Through its certification examinations and educational offerings, MROCC promotes and preserves the highest quality of standards among Medical Review Officers (MROs) and their Team Members.
+MROCC promotes and preserves the highest quality of standards among Medical Review Officers (MROs) and their Team Members by setting standards, defining MRO competencies, promoting a Code of Ethics, offering certification examinations and providing publications and educational activities.

 More than 60 percent of large private employers require drug and alcohol testing, and over 20 million forensic drug test specimens are processed by certified laboratories every year.
 The results of these laboratory tests are reviewed and interpreted by thousands of highly-qualified physicians acting as MROCC-certified Medical Review Officers (MROs).